14 Post-earnings announcement drift

 14.2.1 Exercises

 1. Pick a couple of gvkey values from fundq_probs.
-Is it possible to construct a “clean” sequence of quarterly earnings announcements for each of these firms?
+Is it possible to construct a “clean” sequence of consecutive quarterly earnings announcements for each of these firms?
 (Here “clean” means that, at the very least, each quarter shows up just once in the series.)
 What challenges does one face in this task?

 2. The code below produces Figure 14.2.
-From Figure 14.2, it seems that Q2 has been the most profitable on average over the last three decades, while in all decades Q4 has seen the most sales.
+From Figure 14.2, it seems that Q2 has been the most profitable on average over the last three decades, while in all decades, Q4 has seen the most sales.
 Can you speculate as to what might explain these facts?

 ni_annual <-